Shareholder Activists and Frictions in the CEO Labor Market

 Date Written: February 7, 2020

-Using hand-collected data on CEO appointments during hedge fund activism campaigns, this study examines whether shareholder involvement in CEO recruiting is followed by better CEO hiring decisions.
-The results indicate that appointments of CEOs who are recruited with activist influence trigger more favorable stock market reactions and lead to stronger profitability improvements compared with several CEO appointment control samples.
-Analyses of the channels suggest that activists influence CEO selection when recruiting frictions are more severe, ensure that more resources are dedicated to the CEO search process, and facilitate the hiring of more experienced CEOs from outside the firm.
-These findings contribute to the literature on CEO turnover, which tends to focus on the decision to remove incumbent CEOs but provides limited insights into CEO recruiting.
+Using hand-collected data on CEO appointments during shareholder activism campaigns, this study examines whether shareholder involvement in CEO recruiting affects frictions in CEO hiring decisions.
+The results indicate that appointments of CEOs who are recruited with shareholder activist influence are followed by more favorable stock market reactions and stronger profitability improvements than CEO appointments that also occur during activism campaigns but without the influence of activists.
+I find little evidence that shareholder activists increase hiring frictions by facilitating the recruiting of CEOs who will implement myopic corporate policies.
+Analyses of recruiting process characteristics reveal that activist influence is associated with more resources being dedicated to the CEO search process and with a higher propensity to recruit CEOs from outside the firm.
+These findings contribute to the CEO labor market literature, which tends to focus on the decision to remove incumbent CEOs but provides limited insights into CEO recruiting.